Regenerative Grower Training Program

 CSA Share

 Food production wouldn’t be complete without sampling the fruits of our labor.
-Participants, through the course of our work, will learn the basics of how to grow and harvest to fulfill weekly shares of produce throughout the season.
+Participants, through the course of our work, will learn the basics of growing to fulfill weekly shares of produce throughout the season.
 In turn, each trainee will take home a share of the harvest.
+This exchange will operate like a CSA, or Community Supported Agriculture model.

 Life Long Skills